thoughtspot/thoughtspot_rest_api_v1_python/README.md

 - `MetadataSubtypes`: The available options for the 'subtype' argument used for certain metadata calls

 ## Logging into REST API V2
-You create a TSRestApiV2 object with the `server_url` argument, then use the `session_login()` method with username and password to log in.
-After login succeeds, the TSRestApiV2 object has an open requests.Session object which maintains the necessary cookies to use the REST API continuously, which is used by any methods on the TSRestApiV2 object.
-Additionally, the `session_login()` method returns the requests.Session object so you can issue any V2 REST API commands directly using requests, for those that have not been implemented
+REST API V2 allows for Bearer Token authentication, which is the preferred method rather than session cookie sign-in.
+You create a TSRestApiV2 object with the `server_url` argument.
+Next request a Full Access token using `auth_token_full()`.
+Get the `token` value from the response, then set the `bearer_token` property of the TSRestApiV2 object with the token.
+The object will keep the bearer token and use it in the headers of any subsequent call.

     username = os.getenv('username')  # or type in yourself